TheKamboy/gt-computer-trouble/README.md

 Unpack the .zip (or .tar.gz depending on what you installed)

-Now you have two options.
+## How to set up the download for playing

-1. Set `gtct.sh` to be executable and run it like a program in the terminal `./gtct.sh`.
+-   Set `gtct.sh` to be executable and run it like a program in the terminal `./gtct.sh`.

+or

-2. Run it in the terminal like this `sh ./gtct.sh`.
+-   Run it in the terminal like this `sh ./gtct.sh`.

 ## Other Ways to Play